Last Updated: February 3, 2020. Effective: February 3, 2020.

 10. When we Share Personal Information with Licensing, Certifying and Accrediting Organizations.

-Penn Foster is nationally accredited.
+Penn Foster schools are nationally and regionally accredited and are also licensed by certain states.
 From time to time Penn Foster will seek additional certifications, accreditations and similar confirmations of quality and eligibility from third party institutions as part of the schools’ mission.
 Penn Foster may share Personal Information with each of these accrediting, certifying and licensing bodies as reasonably required to maintain, renew or establish Penn Foster’s accreditation, licenses, certifications and other institutional qualifications.
 All such bodies are committed to maintaining the confidentiality of student Personal Information.

 11. Disclosures of Personal Information in Litigation, Investigations or Enforcement Actions or for Security Reasons.

 We may disclose your Personal Information when compelled or requested to do so by government or law enforcement authorities or when otherwise required or permitted by law, such as to respond to court orders and subpoenas or regulatory agency requests.
 We also may disclose Personal Information when we have reason to believe that someone is causing or threatening to cause injury to, or interfering or threatening to interfere with, the rights or property interests of Penn Foster or its affiliates (or their respective employees, agents, consultants, contractors or representatives), Penn Foster students or alumni, other Site Users, Penn Foster business partners (including Education Partners and service providers), accrediting/licensing/certifying bodies, or other persons or entities that could be harmed by such activities.